cyclejs/cyclejs/README.md

 > A web application framework using the Reactive Model-View-Intent architecture and Virtual DOM Rendering.

+* **Purely Reactive**: the building blocks in Cycle are event-driven and [RxJS](https://github.com/Reactive-Extensions/RxJS) is a hard dependency, which simplifies all code related to events, asynchrony, and errors.
+Structuring the app with RxJS also separates concerns, because Rx decouples data production from data consumption.
-* **Unidirectional Dataflow**: based on the Model-View-Intent architecture, data moves from Model to View, events move from View to Intent, and Intent sends "user intentions" to the Model.
-They are tied together as a cycle.
+* **Unidirectional Dataflow**: based on the Model-View-Intent architecture, data moves from Model to View, events move from View to Intent, and Intent emits "user intentions" to the Model.
+Model handles information, View handles display, Intent handles interaction.
-* **Purely Reactive**: all components are event-driven and [RxJS](https://github.com/Reactive-Extensions/RxJS) is a hard dependency, which simplifies all code related to events, asynchronicity, and errors.
-* **Virtual DOM Rendering**: Views re-render completely whenever Models emit any event.
-  The use of [virtual-dom](https://github.com/Matt-Esch/virtual-dom) keeps performance optimal by patching the actual DOM with only the minimum necessary changes.
+  They are tied together as a circular loop, each one reacting to the other, but none is controlling the others.
-* **MVI is functional**: each node in the MVI cycle behaves like a function, receiving events as input, and outputting events.
+* **Functions, not classes**: each node in the MVI cycle behaves like a function, receiving events as input, and outputting events.
 No side effects.
 This makes it convenient for composing with other components, or for automating tests.
+It also allows for a JavaScript programming style without the pitfalling `this`.
+* **Virtual DOM Rendering**: Views re-render completely whenever Models emit any data.
+  The use of [virtual-dom](https://github.com/Matt-Esch/virtual-dom) keeps performance fast by patching the actual DOM with only the minimum necessary changes.

 [![npm version](https://badge.fury.io/js/cyclejs.svg)](http://badge.fury.io/js/cyclejs)
 [![Bower version](https://badge.fury.io/bo/cycle.svg)](http://badge.fury.io/bo/cycle)